June 23, 2025, 5:57 am | Read time: 3 minutes

 Often Free, but Not Always!

 Wi-Fi calls are free in current contract plans for private customers.
-In older plans, a monthly fee may apply for activation.
+In older plans, a monthly fee may be charged for activation.
 Providers treat Wi-Fi calls like mobile calls and bill them accordingly.
-With flat rates, the calls are free; with plans that have free minutes, the time spent on calls is deducted from the allowance.
+For flat rates, the calls are free; for plans with free minutes, the time spent on calls is deducted from the allowance.

 Special caution is advised for international calls: